footcricket05/FactCheckAI/README.md

 FactCheckAI is a cutting-edge automated fact-checking system that leverages the power of deep learning.
 It is adept at classifying statements as 'true' or 'false', making it a valuable tool in the battle against misinformation in news, social media, and speeches.

 ## 📂 Project Structure
-- `FactCheckAI.py`: The heart of the project, containing functions for data cleaning, preprocessing, and building and training the LSTM-based deep learning model.
+- `FactCheckAI.ipynb`: The heart of the project, containing functions for data cleaning, preprocessing, and building and training the LSTM-based deep learning model.
 - `requirements.txt`: A list of necessary Python libraries for the smooth operation of the project.

 ## 🔧 Installation